Frequently Asked Questions:

 How do you ship machines?

 On a pallet, via motor freight.
 We ship hundreds of machines each year, and this method has proven the best way to ensure the machines are not damaged in transit.
-Trust us, you don't want to see how regular package companies handle machines. *crunch*
+Trust us, you don't want to see how regular package companies handle machines.
+We've seen them roll the machine out of the truck and onto the pavement. *crunch*

 How much does shipping cost?